Veektaw/Final-Blog-Project/README.md

 Open your terminal in your interpreter, use pip install to install everything in the requirements.txt file.

 ### Usage
-After requirements have been installed, in your terminal, type in ###python app.run### to run the app on your local directory.
+After requirements have been installed, in your terminal, type in `python app.run` to run the app as local host.

 ## Authors